Stuck After Serving Notice? Can You Take Legal Action for a Withheld Release Letter?

 jkct15

-No employer has the right to hold your relieving/experience letter.
-You can always check with your HR on the last day of work and its thier duty to give you the letter.
-So tel them a day before and get it from them.
+No employer has the right to hold your relieving or experience letter.
+You can always check with your HR on the last day of work, and it's their duty to give you the letter.
+So, tell them a day before and get it from them.

 kishorkulkarni

-I assume the Industrial Employment (Standing Orders) Act is applicable to you and to your employer also.
+I assume the Industrial Employment (Standing Orders) Act is applicable to you and your employer as well.
 In such a case, the employer is bound to issue a service certificate because of a specific provision in the Model Standing Orders.
-In the state of Maharashtra, the Model Standing Order No. 30 for workers and No. 28 for supervisors, make an employer binding to issue a service certificate if it is asked for by an employee.
+In the state of Maharashtra, the Model Standing Order No. 30 for workers and No. 28 for supervisors make it binding for an employer to issue a service certificate if it is requested by an employee.
 The relevant clauses are attached below.
-You will find there will be similar provisions in Model Standing Orders for the State where you were employed.
+You will find similar provisions in the Model Standing Orders for the state where you were employed.

-So you first apply for a Service Certificate to your Employer and also for a salary certificate.
-If not issued within a reasonable period, you have right to make a complaint to the Assistant Labour Commissioner of the District where you were employed, to whom you can show the provisions and then he will help you to sort the problem.
+So, you should first apply for a Service Certificate from your employer and also for a salary certificate.
+If it is not issued within a reasonable period, you have the right to file a complaint with the Assistant Labour Commissioner of the District where you were employed.
+You can show the relevant provisions to the Commissioner, and he will assist you in resolving the issue.

 1 Attachment(s) [Login To View]